Data Protected - France

 The sender must include the eCommerce information and provide simple means to freely object to any further similar communications.

-However, direct marketing e-mails are prohibited if: (i) the identity of the sender is disguised or concealed; (ii) an opt-out address is not provided; or (iii) the title of the e-mail does not relate to the service or product offered.
+However, direct marketing e-mails are prohibited if: (i) the identity of the sender is disguised or concealed; (ii) an opt-out address is not provided to allow the recipient to object to further solicitations; or (iii) the title of the e-mail does not relate to the service or product offered.

 SMS/MMS are subject to the rules on direct marketing by e-mail rather than the rules on direct marketing by telephone.